-Student-faculty chats: I hold a series of chats during the semester with up to 7 students each time, to give us a chance to meet and chat informally.
-Sign-up information for the chats will be available on Canvas (see Calendar > Scheduler).
+Student-faculty chats: I hold a series of chats during the semester with up to 6 students each time, to give us a chance to meet and chat informally.
+Sign-up information for the chats will be available on Canvas.